Furman-Lab/PatchMAN/README.md

 - *it includes a bash script running the whole prtotocol on SLURM workload manager*
 - *it includes an additional filtering step: the template complexes (before the fixbb step!) are filtered bt BSA*
-- *here the template peptides are extracted from precompiled database of full proteins from the MASTER database (preprocessed with clean_pdb.py)*
+- *here the template peptides are extracted from a precompiled dataset of full proteins from the MASTER database (preprocessed with clean_pdb.py)*

 ### Description